wangyi12358/wangyi12358/README.md

-### Hi there, I'm Wang Yi 👋
+### Hi there, I'm Mika Wang 👋

 I am a full stack engineer.
 I love coding, stravel, ports and basketball.
+Likes exploring unknown fields.

 - 📫 How to reach me: wangmikayi@gmail.com.
 - 🌱 My current technology stack Go, React, TypeScript and Nodejs.
+- 💬 Ask me about anything [here](https://github.com/wangyi12358/wangyi12358/issues)

 > Hey, I am currently looking for a job.
 If you have any recommendations, please contact me.
 Thank you.
 >